peterzsula/Project_2_1/ReadMe.md

 Our work on Project 2-1, academic course 2024/25
 @Maastricht University, Bsc.
 Data Science and AI

-### _Note: To run the gameplay app, please execute the file `GUI.java` in the path src/main/java/org/testing/project_2_1_
+### **Quick start**_: Before running, the library JavaFx needs to be imported/added in Module Settings.
+To run the gameplay app, please execute the file `GUI.java` in the path src/main/java/org/testing/project_2_1_.

 ## Preface
-This project aims to build a Java-based computer version of the board game "Frisian Draughts", a variant of the classic game checkers, which originated in the north-eastern region of the Netherlands called Fryslân around 250 years ago (originally played on a 100-square board).
+This project aims to build a Java-based computer version of the board game "Frisian Draughts", a variant of the classic game checkers, which originated in the north-western region of the Netherlands called Fryslân around 250 years ago (originally played on a 100-square board).
 For the intelligent player functionality, we will design, train and implement AI game-playing algorithms: One type of adversarial search algorithm and one machine learning (ML) algorithm.